zakhij/euler/README.md

-Tracking my progress for [Euler's Problems](https://projecteuler.net/about)!
+Tracking my progress for solving problems from [Project Euler](https://projecteuler.net/about)!